Find answers.

 What happens next if I’m not diagnosed with ADHD?

-We’ll let you know over email if the doctor comes to the decision not to diagnose you with ADHD, and give you some guidance on what to do if you continue to be concerned about your thoughts and feelings.
+We’ll let you know by email if the clinician comes to the decision not to diagnose you with ADHD, and give you some guidance on what to do if you still feel like you need support.

 In these cases, it’s usually a good idea to arrange an appointment with your GP so they can refer you to a specialist, who can explore your symptoms with you and other potential causes.